Monocular Depth Estimation through Virtual-world Supervision and Real-world SfM Self-Supervision: Introduction

-We propose to perform \emph{mono}cular \emph{d}epth \emph{e}stimation by \emph{v}irtual-world \emph{s}upervision (MonoDEVS) and real-world SfM self-supervision, estimating depth in absolute scale.
+In summary, we propose to perform \emph{mono}cular \emph{d}epth \emph{e}stimation by \emph{v}irtual-world \emph{s}upervision (MonoDEVS) and real-world SfM self-supervision, estimating depth in absolute scale.
 By relying on standard benchmarks, we show that our MonoDEVSNet outperforms previous ones trained on monocular and even stereo sequences.
 We think our released code and models\footnote{\href{https://github.com/HMRC-AEL/MonoDEVSNet}{https://github.com/HMRC-AEL/MonoDEVSNet}} will help researchers and practitioners to address applications requiring on-board depth estimation, also establishing a strong baseline to be challenged in the future.

 In the following, Section \ref{sec:relatedwork} summarizes previous works related to ours.
 Section \ref{sec:method} details our proposal.
 Section \ref{sec:experiments} describes the experimental setting and discusses the obtained results.
 Finally, Section \ref{sec:conclusion} summarizes the presented work and conclusions, and draws the work we target for the near future.
+In addition, Appendix \ref{appsec:monodelsnet} introduces MonoDELSNet, where we replace virtual supervision by LiDAR supervision, showing also the corresponding MDE results.